Azure-Samples/azure-openai-rag-workshop/docs/sections/qdrant/05-ingestion.md

 ![Screenshot of the Qdrant dashboard](./assets/qdrant-dashboard.png)

 You can select that collection and browse it.
 You should see the entries that were created by the ingestion process.
 Documents are split into multiple overlapping sections to improve the search results, so you should see multiple entries for each document.

+Keep the services running, as we'll use them in the next section.